 Prague is the capital city of the Czech Republic.
-It is known for its unique medieval architecture and considered one of the most charming, colorful and romantic cities in Europe.
+It is known for its unique medieval architecture and considered one of the most charming, colorful, and romantic cities in Europe.

 Prague also has an interesting history and the city historic center was inscribed as a World UNESCO Heritage site since 1992.

-Traveling to Prague is also not that expensive and it is considered one of the cheapest places to visit in Europe.
+Traveling to Prague is also not that expensive and it is considered one of the cheapest places to live and visit in Europe.
 Aside from that, there are also several free things to do in Prague, Czech Republic.

 So if you are visiting this city soon, here are the best things to do in Prague for free.